mvcds/my-library/carreer/Strong Opinions, Weakly Held.md

 A framework for making decisions in scenarios where there's a high degree of uncertainty, it can can also be used for forecast with incomplete [[Information]].

 You first create an hypothesis, and then challenges it by being opening to modify your hypothesis.
-This process should be iterative and happen many times.
+This [[Process#Noun|process]] should be iterative and happen many times.

 > Actively seek the contradictory [[Information]]